projectxyzio/NSTC/REPORTING_TOOL/Pytest_reports/README.md

 ```
- #Skip if requirement.txt is already installed
+ #Skip this steps if initail setup is already  done with setup.sh or requirements.tx
  pip3 install allure-pytest

 ```